Events

 The future of Carrington Moss is in YOUR hands

-Join our online public meeting on 18th December at 6pm for an update on the various issues we are pursuing, including the latest on the planning applications, the planning appeals, the Carrington Relief Road and the New Carrington Masterplan.
+Join our online public meeting on 26th March at 6pm for an update on the various issues we are pursuing.
+We will particularly be focusing on our response to the Carrington Relief Road planning application.

 Many people have raised concerns with us about the current activities being carried out on the moss.
 Whilst some of these are legitimate and do meet the terms of the approvals given by Trafford, we’d like to check out all your observations, so do keep sending your photographs and letting us know what those you talk to tell you.